Child corporal punishment laws: Colombia

 On 23 March 2021, the Senate of Colombia unanimously voted to approve a bill that prohibits physical punishment, cruel, humiliating, or degrading acts, and violence as forms of correctional approaches for the upbringing of children and adolescents in Colombia.

 Czech Republic

-The Czech Republic is the only country in the European Union that does not outlaw child corporal punishment or plan to introduce such a law.
-In 2013, the Czech government published a report arguing against such a regulation.
+Until 2026, the Czech Republic had remained the only country in the European Union that does not outlaw child corporal punishment or plan to introduce such a law.
+On July 17, 2025, the president signed an amendment to the Civil Code, making corporal punishment of children explicitly prohibited by law, beginning January 1, 2026.

 Denmark

 Corporal punishment in schools in Denmark became explicitly prohibited in 1967 and in 1985, parents' right to use corporal punishment of their children became outlawed through a new law which required parents "to protect their child from physical and psychological violence and other humiliating treatment".
 However, the law was believed to still support corporal punishment as there was a controversy whether the law permitted parents to punish their children physically or otherwise.
 Therefore, after several years of debate, a new, clearer law came into force on 28 May 1997, providing that "The child has right to care and security.
 It must be treated with respect for its person and must not be subjected to corporal punishment or other humiliating treatment".

 Denmark's autonomous territories, the Faroe Islands and Greenland, banned corporal punishment of children in 2007 and 2016, respectively.